Atlas and wavenumber tables for visible part of the multiline electronic-vibro-rotational emission spectrum of the $D_2$ molecule measured with moderate resolution in deuterium plasma with minor hydrogen impurity: Results and discussion

-All measured in the present work wavenumber values for assigned triplet spectral lines together with all available wavenumber values from \cite{DiekeBlue1935, Dieke1935_2, GloersenDieke, DiekePorto, FMZ1976, FSC1985, DabrHerz, Davies} were used as input data for obtaining the set of optimal rovibronic energy levels by means of the method of statistical analysis proposed in \cite{LRJetf2005}.
+All measured in the present work wavenumber values for the assigned triplet spectral lines together with all available wavenumber values from \cite{DiekeBlue1935, Dieke1935_2, DiekePorto, GloersenDieke, FMZ1976, FSC1985, DabrHerz, Davies} were used as input data for obtaining the set of optimal rovibronic energy levels by means of the method of statistical analysis proposed in \cite{LRJetf2005}.
 Detailed description of the analysis will be reported elsewhere.
-It was carried out similar to our previous work \cite{LU2008}, but the observation of pseudo doublets for lines coming to vibration-rotational levels of the $c^3\Pi_u$ electronic state \cite{LUZ2012} forced us to carry out the optimization in two stages.
-At the first stage the 2718 wavenumber values of rovibronic lines belonging to band systems having the $a^3\Sigma_g^+$ as common low electronic state were analyzed for all known $n^3\Lambda_g - a^3\Sigma_g^+$ electronic transitions with $\Lambda = 0, 1$ and $n = 3 - 9$.
+It was similar to our previous work \cite{LU2008}, but the observation of pseudo doublets for lines coming to vibration-rotational levels of the $c^3\Pi_u$ electronic state \cite{LUZ2012} forced us to carry out the optimization in two stages.
+At the first stage, the 2718 wavenumber values of rovibronic lines belonging to band systems having the $a^3\Sigma_g^+$ as a common low electronic state were analyzed for all known $n^3\Lambda_g - a^3\Sigma_g^+$ electronic transitions with the quantum numbers of electronic angular momentum projection about the internuclear axis $\Lambda = 0, 1$ and the principal quantum numbers (in the united atom model) $n = 3 - 9$.
 Then optimal values of the rovibronic energy levels obtained on the first stage were fixed and included into new input data set together with the 1263 wavenumber values of all other spectral lines.
-Finally the optimal set of the wavenumber values for all triplet rovibronic levels of the $D_2$ molecule was obtained by the optimization procedure.
+Finally the optimal set of the wavenumber values for all triplet rovibronic levels of the $D_2$ molecule were obtained by the optimization procedure.
 Such a two-stage procedure gave us an opportunity to obtain with high precision 595 energy values for vibro-rotational levels of the $a^3\Sigma_g^+$ and $n^3\Lambda_u$ (with $\Lambda = 0, 1$ and $n = 3 - 9$) electronic states having negligibly small values of triplet splitting.
-Other 450 values of energy for vibro-rotational levels of the $c^3\Pi_u$, $n^3\Lambda_g$ (with $\Lambda = 0, 1$ and $n = 3 - 9$) electronic states are less precise because in the input data we used wavenumber values of the strong components of the pseudo doublets.
+Other 450 values of energy for vibro-rotational levels the $c^3\Pi_u$ and $n^3\Lambda_g$ (with $\Lambda = 0, 1, 2$ and $n = 3 - 9$) electronic states are less precise because in the input data we used wavenumber values for the strong components of the pseudo doublets.
 Those pseudo doublets represent partly resolved triplet structure of the lines mainly caused by triplet splitting of the $c^3\Pi_u, v, N$ rovibronic levels \cite{LUZ2012}.